 #3 The Chihuahua

 This tiny pup can be a fierce watchdog when called for, probably because he loves being around his human companions and only wants to protect them against anything out of the ordinary.

-When it comes to therapy work, the Chihuahua is small enough to be held and petted by even the feeblest or tiniest of hands.
+When it comes to therapy work, the Chihuahua is small enough that owners can easily hold and pet it.
 This popular breed is also a fast learner and with the proper positive motivation, can learn any trick.

 Check out chihuahua stuffed animals that Petsies has created.

 #4 The Pug

 Known as the clowns of the canine world, this compact little dog is sure to bring a smile to any face.
 The Pug was originally bred to be a lap dog, and he takes this role seriously.
 The Pug has a smooshie face, deep wrinkles, and big eyes.
 Some may call it “homely”, but many find his odd features endearing.

 Pug Fun Fact: Did you know this breed got its name from a Marmoset?
 In the 18th century, these small monkeys were kept as pets and were referred to as “Pugs.”
 The name most likely made the jump over to the pooch because they share similar facial features.

 #5 The Yorkshire Terrier